InfinitePain/Digital-Logic-Circuit-Simulator/README.md

 - `schaltung.h`: Contains the definition of the circuit class and its associated functions.
 - `halbaddierer.h`: Contains the definition of the half adder class and its associated functions.
 - `volladdierer.h`: Contains the definition of the full adder class and its associated functions.
+- `utilities.h`: Contains the definition of utility functions for the project.
 - `main.cpp`: Contains the test functions to be implemented and called in the `main()` function.

 ## Learning Objectives